coateds/DevOpsOnWindows/UsingChef.md

 * Canonical:UbuntuServer:14.04.4-LTS:latest
 * image_urn: Canonical:UbuntuServer:16.04-LTS:latest  resulted in 16.04.3 LTS

+## Creating a local cookbook to be included in wrapper cookbooks and posted to GitHub
+The goal is to create a cookbook for installing and configuring Samba on Ubuntu.
+I want to do the development for this in a local cookbook that is added as a dependency and the path defined in the Berksfile.
+* Create the cookbook in ~\Documents\GitRepositories\install-samba
+* `chef generate cookbook install-samba`
+* Create GitHub repository install-samba without readme
+* set the link from local to GitHub
+* `git remote add origin https://github.com/coateds/install-samba.git`
+* Sync the empty cookbook to GitHub
+* Hookup the wrapper (test kitchen) cookbook to install-samba cookbook
+  * Metadata: `depends 'install-samba'`
+  * Berksfile: `cookbook "install-samba", "~> 0.1.0", path: "C:/Users/dcoate/Documents/GitRepositories/install-samba"`
+    * Note the forward slashes
+  * Default Recipe: include_recipe 'install-samba::default'
+* Add resources to the default recipe of install-samba and converge
+* Unit and integration tests must reside in the wrapper cookbook

 # Detritus
 For instructions to set up a test kitchen VM: